 Ways to Cut Back

 - reduce the amount of people/groups you follow on social media – stick with the ones that really matter.
 If you hardly ever read those newsletters. unsubscribe.

 - organise your day so that you have strict time-slots for dealing with social media, meetings with colleagues. phone calls etc

 - delegate what you can

-- to avoid interruptions try to find a quiet corner away from people and use that
+- to avoid interruptions try to find a quiet corner away from people

 - politely but firmly rebuff people who try to interrupt you unless it’s urgent.
 If you can, put up a ‘Do Not Disturb’ sign and make it obvious that you mean it

 - focus on one job at at a time – it may take a little practice but you’ll find that you’ll be able to concentrate harder and for longer

 - if you do find yourself slipping back into multitasking, stop, take a short break and then decide which task you’re going to tackle first

 If you want to read more about multi-tasking, have a look at ‘The Myth of Multitasking” by Dave Crenshaw